epwalsh/obsidian.nvim/README.md

 #### Customizing the automatically generated YAML frontmatter

 By default the auto-generated YAML frontmatter will just contain `id`, `aliases`, and `tags`, as well as any other fields you add manually.
 If you want to customize this behavior, set the configuration option `note_frontmatter_func` to a function that takes an `obsidian.Note` object and returns a table.
+Or if you want to disable this feature, just set `disable_frontmatter = true`.

 For example, you can emulate the default functionality like this: